-All students entering training intending to use WorkReady funding and/or VET-FEE-HELP will be required to demonstrate satisfactory literacy and numeracy skills prior to registration.
+All students entering training intending to use WorkReady funding and/or VET Student Loans will be required to demonstrate satisfactory literacy and numeracy skills prior to registration.

 Please note: School-based apprentices/trainees, TGSS and ICAN students are not required to undertake Reading, Writing and Numeracy skills indicators with TAFE SA, as this forms part of the schools’ obligations.

 WorkReady requirements stipulate that clients must be assessed up front for literacy and numeracy using the Core Skills Profile for Adults (CSPA).

-As part of the suite of reforms related to the use of the VET FEE-HELP loan scheme by Registered Training Organisations, as announced by the Federal Department of Education on 8 December 2015, new regulations specifies that to access VET FEE-HELP, applicants must display competence at or above Exit Level 3 in the Australian Core Skills Framework (ACSF) in both reading and numeracy.
+As part of the suite of reforms related to the use of the VET Student Loans scheme by Registered Training Organisations, as announced by the Federal Department of Education on 8 December 2015, new regulations specifies that to access VET Student Loans, applicants must display competence at or above Exit Level 3 in the Australian Core Skills Framework (ACSF) in both reading and numeracy.
 The Core Skills Profile for Adults (CSPA) can be used to undertake that assessment.

 Core Skills Profile for Adults (CSPA)

 The CSPA is a tool designed to indicate reading, writing and numeracy/maths skills.

 An hour and a half is allowed: 30 minutes for each section.
 Each section is explained in further detail below.